 The Umbraco Documentation is written using the MarkDown markup language.
 We've put together an article where you can learn more about MarkDown here.
 You will also find an overview of the folder and file structure we use.

 Multi version documentation

-Therefore we introduced 2 different mechanisms.
+Therefore we've introduced versioned documentation, which includes 2 different mechanisms:

-- the YAML meta data describing
+- The YAML meta data describing

-- the possibility to add multiple files about the same topic
+- The possibility to add multiple files about the same topic

 You can add meta data to any article in the Umbraco Documentation.
 This includes